FACT CHECK: President Trump's Record On Jobs And Stocks

 "November was a great month for American workers as President Trump's bold economic vision continues to pay off.
 With tax reform moving quickly through Congress, confidence in the strength of our economy remains high and families around the country are reaping the benefits.
 We're especially pleased to see the manufacturing sector roaring back to life, adding a total of 159,000 jobs since President Trump took office after averaging a loss of more than 1,000 jobs per month during the last year of the previous administration.
 As we continue to unleash the American economy from unnecessary regulation and taxes, we look forward to seeing more reports like this, showing a healthy and thriving jobs market for the American people."

-—White House Press Secretary Sarah Sanders
+— White House press secretary Sarah Huckabee Sanders

 The Labor Department reports that U.S. employers added 228,000 jobs in November, somewhat better than analysts had been expecting.
 The unemployment rate was unchanged at 4.1 percent.
 Job gains in manufacturing were especially strong with 31,000 added last month.